 Art

-Our annual art show ended last week.
-Both walls of our Grand Hall were filled with beautiful drawings, paintings, photographs, and sculptures.
-More than half the school participated, showing off not only work they have done in art class, but even more so the work they have pursued outside of class on their own time.
+Trinitas seniors are beginning their work on the Blakey Prize submissions this week.
+This is a national art competition for accredited classical Christian schools that Trinitas has won - twice.
+Even students who are not particularly gift in painting or drawing will produce impressive works of art.
+In the spring, both walls of our Grand Hall will be covered with beautiful drawings, paintings, photographs, and sculptures for the Spring Art Contest.
+More than half the school will participate, showing off not only work they have done in art class, but even more so the work they have pursued outside of class on their own time.

 Music